-Prerequisite(s): Acceptance into the Associate in Science degree in Physical Therapist Assistant program or consent of PTA Program Director.
+Prerequisite(s): Acceptance into the Associate in Science degree in Physical Therapy Assistant program or consent of PTA Program Director.

 Comment: Letter grade only.
-PTA 212 may not be audited.
-PTA 212 may not be taken credit/no credit.
-PTA 212 may require visits to a physical therapy clinic to observe physical therapy sessions.
-Students will be required to purchase scantron sheets for exams and quizzes.
+PTA 214L may not be audited.
+PTA 214L may not be taken credit/no credit.

-PTA 212 presents the neurological anatomy, physiology, pathology, etiology, psychological, social and rehabilitative concepts for the application of therapeutic interventions for patients with various neuropathologies.
+PTA 214L presents the neurological anatomy, physiology, pathology, etiology, psychological, social and rehabilitative concepts for the application of therapeutic interventions for patients with various neuropathologies.
 The focus of this course is to develop theoretical knowledge and perform clinical scenarios of therapeutic interventions used for patients with neuropathologies such as Traumatic Brain Injury (TBI), Spinal Cord Injury (SCI), Cerebral Vascular Accident (CVA), Guillain-Barre Syndrome, Parkinson's, Alzheimer's, Polio, Amyotrophic Lateral Sclerosis (ALS), Multiple Sclerosis (MS), various dystrophies and other neuropathology acquired in adulthood.
+Students are required to apply and correlate the principles from PTA 214 in their lab assignments and activities.